Supa Topcheta

 1. 01

-Combine the pork, beef, rice, egg white, grated onion, salt, pepper, paprika, and a half teaspoon of summer savory in a bowl.
-Form the mixture into hazelnut-sized meatballs, dredge them lightly in the flour, and set aside.
+Combine the pork, beef, rice, egg white, grated onion, salt, pepper, paprika, and summer savory, forming the mixture into hazelnut-sized meatballs.

 2. 02